sn8k/Jupiter-project/changelogs/jupiter_server_api.md

 - Updated `GET /analyze` to convert the response model to a dictionary before calling `hook_on_analyze`.
 - This allows plugins (like `ai_helper`) to modify the response data (e.g., injecting suggestions) before it is returned to the client.
+- API startup now normalizes the configured `logging.level`, applies it to Uvicorn, and logs the active verbosity when booting the server.
+- API startup now also forwards `logging.path` (when set) to configure a file handler so log destinations configured in Settings are honored.